Quick Introduction to HTML

 Images

-separate file, usually either a GIF or a JPEG file.
-Generally,
+or a JPEG file.
+Generally, code like

 <img src="URL-to-imagefile"